bumbread/tiny-bn/README.md

 ## Design goals

-- C89/C99/C++ compatibility
+- C99 ~ C++ compatibility
-- Able to be included in many different projects
+- Being trivially included, distributed and used
 - Self-contained.
 The library has no external and CRT dependencies.
 - Code clarity.
 The code is sprinkled with holy comments.